mcveanlab/mccortex/README.md

   https://academic.oup.com/bioinformatics/advance-article/doi/10.1093/bioinformatics/bty157/4938484

-Multi-sample de novo assembly and variant calling using de bruijn graphs.
+Multi-sample de novo assembly and variant calling using Linked de bruijn graphs.
 Variant calling with and without a reference genome.
 Between closely related samples or highly diverged ones.
 From bacterial to mammalian genomes.
 Minimal configuration.
 And it's free.

-Isaac Turner's experimental rewrite of cortex_var, to handle larger populations with better genome assembly.
+Isaac Turner's rewrite of *cortex_var*, to handle larger populations with better genome assembly, as a set of modular commands.
 PhD supervisor: Prof Gil McVean.
 Collaborators: Zam Iqbal, Kiran Garimella.
 Based at the Wellcome Trust Centre for Human Genetics, University of Oxford.

 17 March 2017